You are here

-The Developmental Disabilities Council Oklahoma (DDCO) was established in 1971 and by Executive Order of Governor David Hall in 1973.
+The Developmental Disabilities Council of Oklahoma (DDCO) by Executive Order of Governor David Hall in 1973.
 The Council has been reauthorized by every governor since.
-DDCO is federally authorized by the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
-DDCO is administratively located within Oklahoma Human Services, its designated state agency (DSA).
+We are federally authorized by the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
+The Council is administratively located within Oklahoma Human Services, its designated state agency (DSA).

 DDCO promotes quality services and programs that enable persons with developmental disabilities to realize increased independence, productivity, and integration and inclusion in the community.
-Though not a provider of direct services, DDCO has assisted thousands of Oklahomans to live, work, play, learn and worship in their own homes and in their own neighborhoods.
+Though not a provider of direct services, the Council has assisted thousands of Oklahomans to live, learn, work, and play in the community they choose.

 What does DDCO do?